stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 Select *Settings \> Privacy*, and review the settings.
 Depending upon your needs, you may decide to turn off *Location Services* or *Usage & History*.

-## Consider Requiring a Password on Bootup ##

-If your computer is frequently left in public places, then set a boot password.
-Otherwise, any malicious individual can change the firmware settings to boot from a disc or device of their choosing.
-If you did not enable disk encryption, then the attacker will have complete access to all of the files on the system.

 # Setting Up for Development #